amesar/mlflow-examples/docker/README.md

 ## Run

 The required  environment variables are specified in the standard docker compose `.env` file.
-You copy one of the two `.env` template files to `.env` and the then run docker-compose.
+Copy one of the two `.env` template files to `.env`, make appropriate changes and then run docker-compose.

 To launch a local MLflow server:
 ```